czyzby/gdx-lml/README.md

 1.1 -> 1.2

 - The old enum `TableTarget` was renamed to `StandardTableTarget`; `TableTarget` is now an interface. `StandardTableTarget` behavior is now modifiable.
 This allows to use custom multi-table widgets.
+- All attribute and tag-registering methods of `DefaultLmlSyntax` are now protected.
+This easily allows to extend this class.
+- Previously omitted attributes of `TextField` - `cursor` (`setCursorPosition`) and `textAlign` (`setAlignment`) - are now properly registered and available (with a few aliases), like in LML 0.

 1.0 -> 1.1: